-The average cycle time is now 212.27 minutes which is not as good as in Solution 1.
-However, there is no increase in cost.
-The Perform Research input queue has an average contents of 8.28 and an average time of 179.23 minutes.
+The average cycle time for research calls is 212.27 minutes which is not as good as in Solution 1.
+However, there wasn’t a cost increase due to adding a level 2 resource.
+The Perform Research input queue has an average content of 8.28 and an average time of 179.23 minutes.

 8. Where is the queue buildup now?

 9. What happened to the input queue buildup at Return Call?

 Since the Level 1 resource has some free time, let’s see what happens if we have them return calls instead of the Level 2 resource.